Order until 13:00 CET and we will ship today! One-day delivery across EU and UK

 2. The Great Times Spy Ring (Haydee Hotel, UK – 2023)

-• RF detectors and spectrum analyzers would have picked up the chatter of active bugs, GPS trackers, and Wi-Fi transmitters.
-A tool like the WAM-X25 can log and identify multiple frequency bands, making it possible to spot abnormal signals amid hotel traffic.
+• RF detectors and spectrum analyzers would have picked up the chatter of active bugs, GPS trackers, and Wi-Fi transmitters(1).

-• Hidden-camera detectors are crucial for visual sweeps, especially in spaces where pinhole lenses can be disguised inside décor or fixtures.
-Even a dormant camera lens gives itself away with the right optical scan.
+• Hidden-camera lens detectors are crucial for visual sweeps, especially in spaces where pinhole lenses can be disguised inside décor or fixtures(2).

 The Counter-Surveillance Job Market: Opportunities in Countersurveillance